Hit Enter to Search

 Showing 1–24 of 61 results

-This Fellowship is to provide orthopaedic research and the opportunity to gain experience with diseases of the knee and joint arthroplasty in the sports medicine environment.
+This Fellowship is focused on orthopaedic surgeons wishing to gain experience with diseases of the knee and joint arthroplasty, particularly in the sports medicine environment, and is offered through the North Sydney Orthopaedic and Sports Medicine Centre.

 The Fellow is expected to become an integral part of the department, which undertakes the full spectrum of arthroplasty work.
 The Fellow will be assessing new and follow-up patients in clinic and attending theatre lists.